nuzillard/KnapsackSearch/README.md

 7. Calculate again 13C NMR chemical shifts: Database->Tools->Check Chemical Shifts

 The last created sdf file, `calc_acd_papaver_ks.sdf` is stored in directory `Papaver_result`.

+# MyInstallation

+This directory reports the details of my computer installation relatively to python, nmrshiftdb and java.

+# LOTUS

+This directory is about LOTUS, a natural product knowledge base.
+LOTUS might well supersede KNApSAcK.